What Are The Benefits Of Having A Therapy Dog?

 Medically reviewed by Majesty Purvis, LCMHC

 Therapy dogs can have numerous benefits, such as providing a sense of purpose, adding structure and routine to a person’s life, offering unconditional love, and alleviating symptoms of mental health conditions like anxiety and depression.
-If you’re interested in other approaches to managing mental health challenges, you may wish to look into online therapy.
+Both therapy dogs and pet dogs can provide mental health benefits and be a good supplement to other approaches, like talk therapy and self-care.

 Getty/AnnaStills